GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 ### dump

-The dump command will dump all config and secret from the backends saved into `/opt/config-init/db/config.json` and `/opt/config-init/db/secret.json` files.
+The dump command will dump all configuration and secrets from the backends saved into the `/opt/config-init/db/config.json` and `/opt/config-init/db/secret.json` files.

 Please note that to dump this file into the host, mount a volume to the `/opt/config-init/db` directory as seen in the following example: